yzhao062/pyod/README.rst

 How to Contribute and Collaborate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You are welcome to contribute to this exciting project, and a manuscript at `JMLR <http://www.jmlr.org/mloss/>`_ (Track for open-source software) is under review.
+You are welcome to contribute to this exciting project:

-If you are interested in contributing:

 * Please first check Issue lists for "help wanted" tag and comment the one